HumanCompatibleAI/human_ai_robustness/README.md

 python ppo/ppo_pop.py with LOCAL_TESTING=True layout_name="bottleneck" OTHER_AGENT_TYPE="tom" POP_SIZE=1
 ```

-`human_ai_coord/human_aware_rl/robustness_expts/`: folder with experiment scripts used to generate experimental results in the paper
+`human_ai_coord/human_aware_rl/robustness_expts/`: folder with the experiment scripts used to train PPO agents for the results in the paper.

 `human_ai_robustness/overcooked_interactive.py`: script to play Overcooked in the terminal against trained agents.
 For example, to play interactively with a ToM agent on layout `Bottleneck`: